gioZAK/todo-django/README.md

 # Django TODO CI Practice

-- This is practice from a Walktrough Project by Code Institute.
+- This is practice from a Walktrough Project made by Code Institute.